 Reference checks are a useful way for employers to gather information about applicants that they might not discover through the application and interview process.
 However, despite the usefulness of reference checking, many employers are legitimately concerned about lawsuits from former employees based on information provided in response to a request for a reference, and liability for the actions of employees where the company failed to conduct a thorough reference check.
-This creates a catch-22 for employers.
+This creates a quandary for employers.